loomnetwork/loom-sdk-documentation/docs/en/hsm.md

 ## Overview

 Hardware security modules ensure that the private keys of the validator are not compromised even if a machine is hacked.
-We are highly encouraging all validators on the Loom Basechain to have one for starters.
-In the future, the chain may make it a requirement to have an HSM to participate as a validator.
+We are highly encouraging all validators on Basechain to have one for starters.
+In the future, we may we may require the use of an HSM to participate as a validator.

-## Supported devices
+## Supported Devices

 Right now, we will only support devices that can do EDDSA encryption with the ED25519 algorithm.
 Currently, we support the [Yubico HSM2](https://www.yubico.com/products/yubihsm/), an economically cheap device at around $500.
 It supports a wide array of encryption algorithms, including those used for bitcoin/ethereum signing.
 Also, we'll soon support other PKCS11 enabled devices that can do EDDSA encryption.